Firmin Baes

-Firmin Baes (18 April 1874 in Saint-Josse-ten-Noode, Belgium – 4 December 1943 in Brussels, Belgium) was a Belgian painter, pastel artist, draughtsman and print designer.
+Firmin Baes (18 April 1874 – 4 December 1943) was a Belgian painter, pastel artist, draughtsman and print designer.
 His subject matter ranged from still lifes, genre scenes, portraits, nudes, landscapes and interiors.
 He became particularly skilled in working in pastel, a medium he used almost exclusively after 1900.
+He published in 1941 an illustrated booklet entitled Histoires de peintres racontées et illustrées par Firmin Baes containing anecdotes relating to painters and their work.

 Life

 Baes was the son of Henri Baes and Héloïse Boly.
 His father was a decorative painter, architect, director of the École des arts décoratifs de Bruxelles and member of the Commission des Monuments historiques (Commission for historical monuments).

 Baes was brought up in a family of artists.
 In addition to his father, his uncle Jean-Baptiste Baes was an architect.
 Firmin was trained as a decorator along his father while decorating patrician houses and making decorative panels for hotels in Brussels.
 His career as a decorator developed parallel to his vocation as a painter.
-While working with his father he meets around 1880, the painter Léon Frédéric who became his master.
+While working with his father he met around 1880, the painter Léon Frédéric who became his master.
 From 1888 to 1894, Baes was enrolled at the Académie Royale des Beaux-Arts in Brussels, where he studied at same time as Emile Fabry and Victor Rousseau, who became his friends.
 With these artists he got involved in the so-called 'Académie de la Patte de Dindon' (Academy of the Turkey Paw) from 1894.
-This was a free academy at which art classes were given that was named after a cafe of the same name on the Grand-Place, Brussels.
+This was a free academy at which art classes were given that was named after a cafe of the same name on the Grand-Place in Brussels.